natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 ## Format Code Perfectly At All Times

 Keep code formatting perfect at all times.  _Don't_ say to yourself "I'll come back and fix the formatting later."
-Write your code in the same way that proper chefs practise 'clean as you go' in a commercial kitchen.
+Write your code in the same way that professional chefs practise 'clean as you go' in a commercial kitchen.
 This discipline helps instil both the attention to detail and sensitivity to structure that characterise a good engineering mind.

 # Case Studies?: Polymorphism?
+Design Patterns?

-The classic example with `square.area()` and `circle.area()` illustrating the power of method polymorphism.
+The classic example with `square.area()` and `circle.area()` illustrating the power of method polymorphism?

+Various design patterns from the Gang Of Four?